 The most common type of cable we encounter in communication engineering is usually outdoor optical fiber cable.

-To meet the usage requirements of outdoor environments, outdoor optical fiber cables generally possess good mechanical performance and commonly employ moisture-proof and water-resistant structures.
-To enhance the mechanical performance of the cable, outdoor optical fiber cables often incorporate metal components such as metal central strength members and metal armor layers.
 The plastic-coated aluminum or plastic-coated steel tapes around the cable core exhibit excellent moisture-blocking properties.
 Waterproofing of the cable is mainly achieved by adding grease or water-blocking yarn as fillers within the cable core.

 The sheath of outdoor optical fiber cables is typically made of polyethylene.
 Polyethylene sheaths have excellent physical properties, corrosion resistance, long lifespan, good flexibility, and other advantages, but they are not flame-retardant.
 Carbon black and other additives are generally included in the sheath to enhance its resistance to ultraviolet radiation.
 Therefore, outdoor optical fiber cables that we see are often black in color.